ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

         <h3 class="govuk-heading-m">Personal Identification Number (PIN)</h3>
         <p class="govuk-body">Use PIN.
 This is more well known than the full version.</p>
         <p class="govuk-body">Prisoners use their secure PIN to call people on their approved contacts list from their in-cell PIN phones.</p>
-        <p class="govuk-body">It is often written as pin or Pin, but PIN is the correct format.</p>
+        <p class="govuk-body">It is often written as pin or Pin in prisons, but PIN is the correct format.</p>
         <h3 class="govuk-heading-m" id="preferredname">preferred name</h3>
         <p class="govuk-body">Always use 'preferred name', not 'working name' as it's called in NOMIS.</p>
         <h3 class="govuk-heading-m">prison number</h3>